Stability properties and topology at infinity of f-minimal hypersurfaces: A Sobolev inequality in the weighted setting

 \section{A Sobolev inequality in the weighted setting}

-In this section we prove a general weighted $L^1$--Sobolev inequality for submanifolds $\Sigma^m$ of a weighted Riemannian manifold $M_{f}^{m+1}$, satisfying some restrictions on $f$ and on the sectional curvature of $M$.
-The proof is inspired by the papers of J. H Michael, and L. M. Simon, \cite{MiSi}, and of D. Hoffman and J. Spruck, \cite{HoSp}. \begin{theorem} Let $\Sigma^m\to M_f^{m+1}$ be an isometric immersion.
+In this section we prove a general weighted $L^1$--Sobolev inequality for submanifolds $\Sigma^m$ of a weighted manifold $M_{f}^{m+1}$, satisfying some restrictions on $f$ and on the sectional curvature of $M$.
+The proof is inspired by the papers of J. H Michael, and L. M. Simon, \cite{MiSi}, and of D. Hoffman and J. Spruck, \cite{HoSp}.
+Recall that with $\overline{(\cdot)}$ we refer to quantities in the ambient space. \begin{theorem} Let $\Sigma^m\to M_f^{m+1}$ be an isometric immersion.
 Assume that $\overline{\mathrm{Sect}}\leq 0$ and suppose that there exists a positive constant $c_{m}$ such that

 for almost all $\xi\in M_f$, where we are using the notation

 Let $h$ be a non--negative compactly supported $C^{1}$ function on $\Sigma$.
 Then

 \end{theorem} \begin{remark} \rm{Note that for every isometric immersion $\Sigma^m\to M^{m+1}$ we have that